Automobile License Plate Collectors Association: Overview

 Members come from all 50 U.S. states and the District of Columbia, as well as nineteen countries.
 Most members reside in the United States, followed by Canada, Germany, and Australia.
-Members receive the bi-monthly full-color publication "Plates;" have full access to the organization's web-based license plate archives for every country around the world; access to back issues of all publications; and can attend both regional meets and the annual convention.
+Members receive the bi-monthly full-color publication "Plates"; have full access to the organization's web-based license plate archives for every country around the world, as well as back issues of all publications; and can attend both regional meets and the annual convention.

 Despite the club's name, many members also collect and exchange license plates from vehicles other than automobiles.
 Antique vehicle, bus, camper, farm, military, motorcycle, trailer, and truck plates are just a few of the hundreds of other plate types that have been issued and are now collected by members.

 Since 1972 ALPCA has annually presented a "Best Plate Award" to an American state or Canadian province.
-To better educate the public regarding genuine license plates the association provides a "Guide to Deceptive and Misleading Plates" for free on its website.
+To better educate the public regarding genuine license plates, the association provides a "Guide to Deceptive and Misleading Plates" for free on its website.

-Many ALPCA members maintain their own interests and websites, sometimes overlapping, and sometimes going way beyond the confines of license plate collectors.
-A subset of them are "Extra-Miler Club" members, who seek to visit every county in the United States, often while picking antique shops and other venue for old tags.
+Many ALPCA members maintain their own interests and websites, sometimes overlapping, and sometimes going way beyond the confines of license plate collecting.
+A subset of them are "Extra Miler Club" members, who seek to visit every county (or county equivalent) in the United States, often while picking antique shops and other venues for old plates.
 One member keeps track of the "highest numbers" issued in each state, and his website records what combinations are the latest to be issued.

 ALPCA members often consult the media for stories on issues in automobilia.

 Membership

-The ALPCA has approximately 2,800 current members.
+ALPCA has approximately 3,900 current members.
 Members choose whether their membership lasts one, two, three, four, or five years.
-Junior memberships, for those members less than 18 years of age, are also available.
+Junior memberships, for those below 18 years of age, are also available.
 The organization's magazine, "Plates," is mailed to all members, and all members in good standing are entitled to vote for officers and the Best Plate Award.
-Members can research plates with the association's online archives which have been extensively expanded and updated in recent years.
+Members can research plates using the association's online archives, which have been extensively expanded and updated in recent years.
 Members may also display the ALPCA logo (shield) for personal use.